schwa/MetalSprockets/Documentation/Architecture.md

-# Ultraviolence Architecture
+# MetalSprockets Architecture

 ## Overview

-Ultraviolence is a declarative Metal rendering framework for Swift, inspired by SwiftUI's architecture.
+MetalSprockets is a declarative Metal rendering framework for Swift, inspired by SwiftUI's architecture.
 It provides a high-level, composable API for building Metal rendering pipelines while maintaining the performance and flexibility of Metal.

 ## Core Concepts

 ### 1. Element Protocol

-The `Element` protocol is the fundamental building block of Ultraviolence, analogous to SwiftUI's `View` protocol.
+The `Element` protocol is the fundamental building block of MetalSprockets, analogous to SwiftUI's `View` protocol.

 ```swift
 public protocol Element {